 Challenge Coin Etiquette: What You Need To Know

-Now that you have a better understanding of what these challenge coins are, and what makes them such an important part of military history, let’s move on to talking about basic challenge coin etiquette.
+Now you have a better understanding of what these challenge coins are, and what makes them such an important part of military history.
+Let’s move on to talking about basic challenge coin etiquette.

 First of all, the most important thing to keep in mind is that you should never physically hand your coin to another person.